vasanth-prabhu/IPL-Score-Predictor/README.md

 ## Overview

-This project provides interactive tools and models to predict the **total runs** scored in an IPL cricket match, based on real match conditions and player/team information.
+This project provides interactive tools and models to predict the **total runs** scored in an IPL cricket match based on real match conditions and player/team information.
 It includes:

 - A Streamlit web app for easy predictions.
 - Jupyter notebooks for both Machine Learning and Deep Learning approaches.